dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 Package is the biggest unit when to install, remove or refer.
 You can modify the config file to decide the resources you want to share.

 When installing a package using the compiler of the Alioth programming language, you can choose which section you want, then compiler will download and install those resources involved by the sections you have chosen.
+In most situations the compiler automatically choose sections to download and install according to the perpose.

 Compiler will ensure every packages released has at least two main sections, which are the section "main" and the section "dev".